sfomuseum/android-nfc-clock/README.md

 My contritbution to this application is distilling the documentation to make a basic HCE-enabled application and the code in [MainActivity.java](#) to update the current time in a timer and demonstrate how to dispatch those updates to the `CardService` class.

+This code doesn't do anything _by design_.
+It is meant to be used as a kind of starter-kit for your own more sophisticated applications.

 ## Configuration files

 The following files need to be updated or created in order to create an HCE-enabled application.